Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Introduction

-Besides the healthcare and elderly monitoring purposes, the potential scope of application of an indoor robot assistant is wide, having as general goal the enhancement of the domestic welfare.
-Indeed, the awareness about air quality risks is rapidly increasing with the spreading of COVID-19.
-Moreover, following the Internet of Things (IoT) the paradigm of house as we know it is changing with the introduction of multiple connected devices.
-According to this, recent studies reveal that robots can be identified as complete solutions for future houses management \cite{marques2019air}.
+Besides the healthcare and elderly monitoring purposes, the potential scope of application of an indoor robot assistant is wide, with the enhancement of domestic welfare as a general goal.
+Indeed, the awareness of air quality risks is rapidly increasing with the spreading of COVID-19 \cite{saini2021sensors}.
+Moreover, following the Internet of Things (IoT), the paradigm of the house as we know it is changing with the introduction of multiple connected devices \cite{mocrii2018iot}.
+According to this, recent studies reveal that robots can be identified as complete solutions for future house management \cite{marques2019air}.
+Robotic assistants represent a promising solution also for monitoring and surveillance in diverse environments such as offices and industrial facilities, with the role of constantly supporting workers while checking potential illness conditions, or accomplishing simple service tasks.

-In the last years, the robotics research community is focusing its effort on the study of an effective design for an indoor assistant, and different proposals have recently emerged.
-The HOBBIT robot \cite{fischinger2016hobbit} and the Toyota Home Service Robot (HSR) \cite{hashimoto2013field} are the results of different research projects and they present a similar architecture composed of a wheeled main body equipped with manipulators for grasping objects.
-Despite the fact they are wheeled platforms, they both present a human-like shape and dimension.
-TIAGo \cite{tiagoPAL} is another comparable platform developed for robotics research groups and in general for indoor applications.
-SMOOTH robot \cite{juel2020smooth} is the final outcome of a research study that aims at developing a modular assistant robot for healthcare with a participatory design process.
-Three use cases for SMOOTH robot have been identified: laundry and garbage handling, water delivery, and guidance.

-In addition to research projects, Amazon has recently launched its commercial home assistant Astro \cite{astroAMAZON}.
-Even though it is still in an experimental stage, Astro can be surely considered an enhanced design thought for end-users, which is able to visually recognize people and interact with them through cameras and thanks to the Alexa vocal assistant.
-Robotic platforms as Astro, aims at totally managing the house, providing also surveillance and telepresence services.
+However, the success of the service assistant robot has not seen a real peak yet: the adoption of these technologies is still limited by the high research focus on technology in the existing prototypes, while a user-centric perspective should guide the design phase.
+In Section \ref{sec:related}, we discuss the state of the art in assistance robotics and we frame our solution in this context, highlighting its advantages.
+We believe that the selection of specific target tasks for the robot in a domestic scene is the first necessary step to move toward the spread of robotics assistants as a concrete demonstration of the helpful role of the robot can strongly encourage the user to its adoption.
+Secondary, we identify a suitable architectural design, flexible and appropriate to the environmental constraints, as the other key factor for a successful final prototype.